-Bike Law Lauri sees the world from her bike, and works to make it better.
+Law Lauri sees the world from her , and works make it better.

 Bike Law is lucky to get the benefits of Lauri Boxer-Macomber (Bike Law Maine), another female bicycle crash attorney in our Network.
 And all cyclists, especially women bicyclists, are safer, stronger, more supported, understood, and respected, because of who she is, the work she does, and the way she does it.
 Lauri is the perfect example of how much methods matter in exacting desirable results.
 On any size scale, Lauri pays thoughtful attention to the details; the ones that are easily and too often overlooked or ignored.